ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/bolt/faq.md

 ### What can I do about the large perf.data files ETM generates?

 You can use ETM AutoFDO which using trace strobing to record small slices and will output much smaller files compared to ETM over the same time.
-See `Using ETM AutoFDO` section in [BOLT with ETM](../bolt-etm/) for more details.
+See [Using ETM AutoFDO](../bolt-etm/#using-etm-autofdo) section for more details.
 Otherwise you can use SPE or Samples although SPE also generates large files.

 ### What should I run when collecting performance profile?